Am I a Pharisee like those Jewish scholars in the Gospels?

 What’s a Pharisee?

-The word means “set apart, separated,” and indicates a Jewish scholar (always a man) during the “second Temple,” period in Jerusalem.
+The word means “set apart, separated.”
+It describes a Jewish scholar (always a man) during the “Second Temple” period in Jerusalem.

 Most of us are familiar with the term because Pharisees were frequent sparring partners of Jesus.

-It was an unfair match since Jesus could read the true attitude of their heart and–in his love for them–never let them off the hook.
+It was an unfair match since Jesus could read the true attitude of their heart.
+In his love for them, He never let them off the hook.

-He called them again and again back to the Old Testament stories and Scriptures they loved–and which they examined for jots and tittles–because they so much wanted to be right.
+He called them again and again back to the Old Testament stories and Scriptures they loved.
+They examined for jots and tittles–because they so much wanted to be right–and thus able to accuse someone.

-Distinguished by their love of learning and commitment to the law of Moses, the Pharisees looked for the coming of the Messiah.
+Distinguished by their commitment to the law of Moses, the Pharisees looked for the coming of the Messiah.

-Unfortunately, despite their years spent examining the Torah, they didn’t recognize him when he walked about them and fulfilled the law they purported to love.
+Unfortunately, despite their years spent examining the Torah, they didn’t recognize him when he walked among them.
+Nor did they recognize that Jesus fulfilled the law they purported to love.

 The attitude of the heart.

-God (Jesus/Holy Spirit) looked at the attitude of the heart when He dealt with the Pharisees.
+God (Jesus/Holy Spirit) looked at the Pharisees’ hearts and attitudes when He dealt with them.

 He examined my heart attitude today as well.